Date: Thursday, April 8, 2021

 In this presentation, participants will have an opportunity to explore what privilege and bias mean and how these concepts manifest in their own lives.
 We will discuss how our own social identities influence our interactions, how we can be more cognizant and inclusive of others, and how we as individuals can contribute to positive systemic change.
 Whether you have extensive experience navigating privilege and oppression or are unfamiliar with these concepts, this presentation will offer space for everyone to learn and grow together!

-Namsook Kim, Clinical Assistant Professor, Educational Leadership and Policy
+Namsook Kim, Clinical Assistant Professor, Educational Leadership and Policy, Graduate School of Education

 This presentation, grounded in theory and research, aims to improve student engagement strategies of faculty, staff, students, and community members who are involved in teaching, coaching, advising, and working with international, immigrant, and refugee college students.
 We will explore the ways privilege and bias affect underrepresented students’ holistic college experience systematically, understanding key principles toward inclusion of and support for the students, and learn about the ways high-impact college practices improve students’ academic and sociocultural engagement and college success.

-Amanda Winkelsas, Clinical Assistant Professor and UB Teacher Residency Program Director, Learning and Instruction, Claire Cameron, Associate Professor, Learning and Instruction, and Ling Zhai, Doctoral Student, Learning and Instruction
+Amanda Winkelsas, Clinical Assistant Professor and UB Teacher Residency Program Director, Learning and Instruction, Graduate School of Education; Ling Zhai, Doctoral Student, Learning and Instruction, Graduate School of Education; Amanda Seccia, Doctoral Student, Learning and Instruction, Graduate School of Education; and Claire Cameron, Associate Professor, Learning and Instruction, Graduate School of Education

 This session explores GSE’s new teacher residency program (UBTR), which aims to ensure more equitable school experiences for all students by diversifying the local teaching community and preparing, supporting, and retaining learner-ready teachers who foster positive change in urban classrooms, schools, and communities.
 The session explores (1) UBTR program supports and strategies to attract and prepare teachers from diverse backgrounds; (2) challenges and promising practices; and (3) the impact the program is having on UB program faculty and coursework, and partner BPS teachers and classrooms.